puppetlabs/pcp-specifications/pxp/intro.md

 Introduction
 ===

-In a Cthun RPC framework, agents and controllers are Cthun clients that communicate with request/response transactions in order perform remote tasks.
+In the Puppet Execution Protocol, agents and controllers are PCP clients that communicate with request/response transactions in order perform remote tasks.
 Such tasks are called *actions*.